madschristensen99/intellijack/README.md

 ## 📚 Background & Story

-IntelliJack began its journey on Galadriel's devnet, originally conceived as an "L1 for AI".
-However, when Galadriel pivoted and deprecated their AI oracle service, the project evolved to ensure continuity and expand its capabilities.
+IntelliJack began its journey on Galadriel's devnet, which was originally conceived as an "L1 for AI".
+However, when Galadriel pivoted and deprecated their AI oracle service, I realized I needed to develop my own AI oracle sollution to ensure continuity and expand its capabilities.

-To preserve the functionality of existing dApps and unlock new possibilities, IntelliJack was reimagined as an oracle service built on Lit Protocol.
-This strategic shift enabled the service to operate on any EVM chain, significantly broadening its applicability and reach.
+To preserve the functionality of existing dApps and unlock new possibilities, IntelliJack reimagined an oracle service to be built on Lit Protocol.
+This strategic shift enables the service to operate on any EVM chain, significantly broadening its applicability and reach.

-The migration to Fhenix marked a pivotal moment in IntelliJack's development.
-This move not only maintained the project's core functionalities but also introduced groundbreaking features, particularly in handling private data for AI inference.
+The migration to Fhenix  not only maintained the project's core functionalitiess but also introduced groundbreaking features, particularly in handling private data for AI inference.

 A key innovation in this iteration is the introduction of an agent struct within the oracle contract.
 This addition facilitates functionality similar to OpenAI's GPTs, opening up new avenues for AI-driven decentralized applications.